 A single white emu in a farm field in northern Lancashire…. strange.
 Looking the other way, out to sea, is another bird, maybe a redshank according to RSBP bird identifier, but I really don’t have a clue.

-and a pair of pretty oyster catchers
+and a pair of pretty oyster-catchers which I do recognise.

-Right, that’s enough animals for a bit.
 The tide is starting to come in now, and the channels through the marsh are filling up.